top of page

 • Privacy.
 Personal information is collected, used, retained, disclosed and disposed to meet the entity's commitments and system requirements.

-Due to the rigorous requirements for SOC 2, which typically could lead to a shift in an organization’s internal business practices, most companies elect to achieve SOC 2 Type 1 compliance first and then choose SOC 2 Type 2 afterwards.
+Due to the rigorous requirements for SOC 2, which typically lead to a shift in an organization’s internal business practices, most companies elect to achieve SOC 2 Type 1 compliance first and then choose SOC 2 Type 2 afterwards.

 No.